Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 It involves a fair amount of bureaucracy and paperwork, which takes time and effort.
 It’s all pretty routine and shouldn’t put you off, but it can be daunting, so it’s a good idea that you take professional advice along the way.

-Note too that limited company directors are legally required to publish their name and address which some landlords find off-putting.
-This is particularly the case if they’re renting out properties as a side-line to a separate career.
+Note too that limited company directors are legally required to publish their name and address which some landlords find off-putting – particularly if they’re renting out properties as a side-line to a separate career, which is often the case if you’re an ‘accidental’ landlord.

-If you’re looking to get a mortgage, then you’ll need to tackle the issue of actually getting a buy-to-let mortgage for a limited company too.
-Although such products exist, they are often known for having less favourable terms than those who are operating as a sole trader, or who can show that they’re an SPV, like we discussed earlier.
+If you’re looking to buy a property in order to rent it out and need to get a mortgage, then you’ll need to tackle the issue of actually getting a buy-to-let mortgage for a limited company too.
+Although such products exist, they are often known for having less favourable terms than those for people who are operating as a sole trader, or who can show that they’re an SPV, like we discussed earlier.

 In many cases, the savings you make on tax will adequately cover any extra mortgage costs, so it’s still worth doing – but think about it carefully and let us run some numbers for you first.